gatsby-tv/provisioning/README.md

 Provisioning scripts for creating a Kubernetes cluster to host GatsbyTV on.

+## Dependencies

+Some of the playbooks require the community.kubernetes ansible collection.
+This can be installed using `ansible-galaxy collection install community.kubernetes`.

 ## Usage

 **Read through these files before deploying them.
 Leaving certain fields as is is a security vulnerability.**